top of page

 We support choice: providing guidance on family led, affordable and eco-friendly funerals/tangihanga.

-We are based in the Eastern Bay of Plenty of Aotearoa/New Zealand and were set up by the community development organisation, Virtual Eastern Bay Villages.
+We are based in the Eastern Bay of Plenty of Aotearoa/New Zealand and were set up under the umbrella of the community development organisation, Virtual Eastern Bay Villages.
+Now we have set up our own charitable trust and are devleoping our policies and plans for 2025.

 Death touches all dimensions of human experience.
 It has profound cultural, spiritual, economic, legal, and social significance in communities and among iwi and hapū.
 After death care should be meaningful and healing.